Note: This blog has been updated for the most current versions of the ECL IDE and ECL Watch as well as all the current play cluster information.

 “Enterprise Control Language (ECL) is the query and control language developed to manage the HPCC (High Performance Cluster Computing) and truly differentiates it from other technologies in its ability to easily and efficiently provide flexible data analysis on a massive scale.” -David Bayliss (SVP and Chief Data Scientist)

 ECL is a robust high level analytical coding language that performs complex operations while offering a friendly interface to work with for the user.
-If you want to learn more about how to use ECL, visit our online ECL training courses, which provide resources for beginners through to the advanced user.
+If you want to learn more about how to use ECL, visit our online ECL training courses, which provide resources for beginners all the way to the advanced user.

 Since the creation of ECL, it has been primarily implemented using the ECL IDE (Integrated Development Environment), however in the past few years other alternative IDEs such as Eclipse and Visual Studio Code have surfaced.
 The ECL IDE is still the in-house code builder originally designed for ECL.